youweichen0208/YC-Tech-Blog/src/frontend/javascript.md

 ### Why we need JSON.stringify()?

 In JavaScript, when we use an object(including arrays) as a key in another object, the key is not the actual object, but a reference to that object.
 That means two identical-looking objects or arrays are not considered the same key, because they are different instances and thus have different references.

+## Cookies, LocalStorage, Session Storage

+### Cookies:

+- Cookies are small pieces of data stored by the browswer and sent to the server with every HTTP request.
+- Cookies have a storage limit size up to 4KB
+- Cookies can be set to persist for a specified duration or persist until the user closes the browser.
+- Cookies can be made secure by setting the Secure and HttpOnly flags, which prevent them from being sent over encrypted connections or accessed via JavaScript.

+### LocalStorage:

+- LocalStorage is a way to store data on the client's computer.
+It allows the storage of larger amounts of data.
+- The data in localstorage persists indefinitely, until explicitly deleted by the user or the web application.
+- Unlike Cookies, localstorahe data is never sent to the server

+### SessionStorage:

+- Session Storage is similar to localStorage, but it has a shorter lifespan.
+Data in sessionStorage is cleared when the page session ends (when the browser tab is closed).
+- Like localStorage, sessionStorage can store larger amounts of data (up to 5MB or more), and the data is never sent to the server.